Meet Our President and First Vice President

 Senior Vice President

-He holds a BS in finance from Bowling Green State University, an MBA from the University of Pittsburgh, and a diploma from the Graduate School of Banking at Colorado.
+A native of Cleveland, he holds a BS in finance from Bowling Green State University, an MBA from the University of Pittsburgh, and a diploma from the Graduate School of Banking at Colorado.

 Senior Vice President and Chief Information Officer